Did anyone else feel bad for Regina George when she was duped by Cady Herron when she asked if butter was a carb?

-This post will talk about the what because it’s slightly more complicated that you think.
+This post will talk about what carbohydrates are because this is really where the misinformation starts, especially when reflecting on daily diet and how to improve general eating.
 There’s a little bit of the why in here, but that will mostly come in the next post.

 Ok, so what are carbohydrates?

-Carbohydrates are the first source of energy for us.
+Carbohydrates are our first source of energy.
 They are fuel for us when we are sitting, sleeping, exercising or thinking of doing all of those things.

-The Acceptable Macronutrient Distribution Range (AMDR) suggests that carbohydrates make up 45 to 65% of your diet…if you’re consuming 2,000 calories a day.
-We’ll talk about this more in the next post because I think it’s safe to say that most people won’t fit these guidelines.
+The Acceptable Macronutrient Distribution Range (AMDR) suggests that carbohydrates should make up 45 to 65% of your total diet.
+We’ll talk about this more in another post because I think it’s safe to say that the guidelines don’t actually consider all Americans, but for this talk – it’s a starting point.

 The Institute of Medicine set the Recommended Dietary Allowance (RDA) for carbohydrate intake to a minimum of 130g a day.
-Obviously, this amount wouldn’t fit the AMDR – it would be too little based off a 2,000 calorie diet.
-The RDA number is set based off the estimated minimum use of glucose for the brain for an average body, which means it’s relative (Institute of Medicine, 2005).
+The RDA number is set based off the estimated minimum use of glucose for the brain for an average body, which means it’s relative to the individual (Institute of Medicine, 2005).
 It might be slightly lower or slightly higher.

-Below are the chemical layout for glucose and fructose at the molecular level so you can see the difference.
+To the right is the chemical layout for both glucose and fructose at the molecular level so you can see the difference.

-When you add two monosaccharides together, they form a disaccharide.
+When you add two monosaccharides together, they form a disaccharide (di means two).
 For this binding to happen, water has to be lost.
 This is how we get maltose, which is used to make beer, malt whiskey and malted milk candy (Thompson & Manore, 2015).

 We also get sucrose when glucose and fructose join together.
 Sucrose is found in plants and it’s how we get table sugar (Thompson & Manore, 2015).

-Below is a picture of sucrose.
-See more water is lost.
-Goodbye H2O!
+To the right is a picture of sucrose.
+See how there’s more water is lost – goodbye H2O!

 A longer chain, known as a polysaccharide are made up of hundreds of thousands of monosaccharides connected by water loss.
-Starch is an example, this is found in plants and contains glucose mononers.
-Glucose is stored in us in the form of glycogen in our muscles as a form of energy.
+Starch is an example of this and is found in plants.

 - galactose – doesn’t occur alone in foods.
 It combines with glucose to create lactose.